mollymf517/cisc332Project/README.md

 # cisc332Project
-A project created for CISC 332 Database Management Systems A vaccine record system that uses a MariaDB database to store mock data on COVID-19 Vaccine clinics.
+A project created for CISC 332 Database Management Systems.
+A vaccine record system that uses a MariaDB database to store mock data on COVID-19 Vaccine clinics.
 Stores records recorded vaccinations, on past appointments, available vaccines/appointments,